imasdekar/urja-site/content/about/_index.md

 ---
 title: About Us
 date: 2020-05-01T14:03:52.000+00:00
-qoute: URJA TRUST  works with homeless young women, with a rights based intersectional perspective that explores the issues of homeless young women through the lens of gender, caste, mental health and violence.
+quote: URJA TRUST  works with homeless young women, with a rights based intersectional perspective that explores the issues of homeless young women through the lens of gender, caste, mental health and violence.
 Kind: about